 Pablo Moreno is Director of the Commission for Restoration, Life and Peace of the Evangelical Council of Colombia (CEDECOL). the CEDECOL Peace Commission, which has helped facilitate conversations between rebel groups and the Colombian government during peace negotiations.
 The Peace Commission has been vital in passing along information about the peacemaking process to local communities and churches affected by the negotiations, as well as promoting peace in discussions with congregations and pastoral associations.

-Peace in the Eye of the Storm - Rev. Miguel A. Morales Castro - October 11th
+Peace in the Eye of the Storm

 Rev. Morales Castro, General Pastor of the Christian Church (Disciples of Christ) in Puerto Rico, will be sharing updates on the impact of Hurricane Maria on the island, and the ongoing recovery efforts.

-Overview Webinar - Rev. Angel Luis Rivera Agosto - August 17th
+Rev. Angel Luis Rivera Agosto

 Rev. Rivera Agosto introduces the resources, themes, and opportunities of the Caribbean Initiative through the testimonies of partners.